katiesevans/IGP_biostatistics/stats_R_cheatsheet.md

 - `wilcox.test(x, y)` - Two (independent) sample Mann-Whitney (or Wilcoxon Rank Sum) test
 - `wilcox.test(x, y, paired = T)` - Paired (dependent) sample test (*aka Wilcoxon signed-rank*)
 - `fisher.test(x, alternative = "greater")` - Fisher's exact test.
 Use `alternative = greater` to test one-sided for enrichment.
 Can also use a non-directional alternative. `x` is a 2x2 contingency table
+- `chisq.test(x, correct = F)` - Chi-Square test for contingency tables and goodness-of-fit tests on count data.
+Default is `correct = T` which applies a continuity correction.
+To get the same answers as in doing it by hand, you need to use `correct = F`

 **Note: most hypothesis tests have the optional argument `alternative = c("two.sided", "less", "greater")` for one-sided or two-sided tests**